RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_sniffer.md

 ```
 ***

-Now you can add the actual logic required to determine whether a file is supported or not.
-If the file is supported, set the [IsSupported](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml#Sdl_FileTypeSupport_Framework_NativeApi_SniffInfo_IsSupported) property to True, otherwise to False.
-The complete file sniffer class looks as shown below:
+Now add the validation logic that determines whether the file is supported.
+If the file is supported, set [IsSupported](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml#Sdl_FileTypeSupport_Framework_NativeApi_SniffInfo_IsSupported) to `true`.
+Otherwise, set it to `false`.
+The following example shows the complete file sniffer class:

 # [C#](#tab/tabid-2)
 ```cs